Technologicat/mcpyrate/README.md

 The "expression statement" node `ast.Expr` is a very common cause of mysterious compile errors.
 It is an implicit AST node with no surface syntax representation.

 Python's grammar requires that whenever, in the source code, an expression appears in a position where a statement is expected, then in the AST, the expression node must be wrapped in an `ast.Expr` statement node.
 The purpose of that statement is to run the expression, and discard the resulting value.
 (This is useful mainly for a bare function call, if the function is called for its side effects; consider e.g. `list.append` or `set.add`.)

+(Note `ast.Expr` should not be confused with `ast.expr`, which is the base class for expression AST nodes.)

 When manually building an AST, the common problem is an accidentally omitted `ast.Expr`.